codERSunny812/StellarChat/README.md

 - **User Authentication**: Create personalized accounts and securely log in.
 - **Real-time Messaging**: Engage in text-based communication with instant message delivery.
 - **Video Calls**: Initiate video calls directly within the app.
+- **Audio Calls**: User can make audio call with his friend with in the app.
+- **Responsive Design**: Enjoy a consistent and intuitive user experience across all platforms.
 - **Data Persistence**: MongoDB ensures the persistence of user data and chat history.
-- **Responsive Design**: Enjoy a consistent and intuitive user experience across all platforms.
+- **Status Upload:** The User can upload any picture as his/her Status and  also also see the status of  the people who loggedIn into the app and upload any status.
+- **Profile Picture:** User can upload a picture during the registration in the app and that picture will be shown as the profile picture of the app.

 # ⛏️Process